tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 **Random Forest Classifier:**

 Random Forest Classifier appeared to be one of the best performing models we had.
-We reached an average prediction accuracy at **67%**.
-It is especially accurate at predicting the Bin 4 price range (at 75%).
+We reached an average prediction accuracy at **63%**.
+It is slightly more accurate at predicting the Bin 4 price range (at 65%).

 **Model ComplementNB:**

-With ComplementNB we had an average prediction accuracy rate at **50%**.
-Though it was not as performing as the previous one, this model somehow showed a higher accuracy rate while predicitng Bin 3 price range with 65% of precision.
+With ComplementNB we had an average prediction accuracy rate at **56%**.
+Though it was not as performing as the previous one, this model somehow showed a higher accuracy rate while predicitng Bin 3 price range with 68% of precision.

 **SGD Classifier:**

-Next, our test with SGD Classifier gave us an average accuracy rate of **60%**.
-For predicting Bin 4 price range, this model showed a precision rate as high as 81%.
+Next, our test with SGD Classifier gave us an average accuracy rate of **63%**.
+For predicting Bin 1 price range, this model showed a precision rate as high as 79%.

 **Passive Aggressive Classifier:**

 Passive Aggressive Classifier was the least performing model we tested out of the 7.
-Though it had an accuracy rate of 67% while predicting Bin 3 prices, the average accuracy rate was very low at **22%**.
+Though it had an accuracy rate of 85% while predicting Bin 3 prices, the average accuracy rate was very low at **46%**.

 **Gradient Boosting Classifier:**